Usio-Energy/coding-standards/README.md

-# 🐍 Babylon Python Style Guide
+# 🐍 Coding Standards

-This document is constructed from the results of a poll across the Python Team.
-It is however not "final". **Pull requests welcome** to evolve it over time.
+This is not "final". **Pull requests welcome** to evolve it over time.

 1. [Documentation](#documentation)
 2. [Testing](#testing)